ihippik/durafmt/README.md

-durafmt is a tiny Go library that formats `time.Duration` strings (and types) into a human readable format.
+Russian version durafmt is a tiny Go library that formats `time.Duration` strings (and types) into a human readable format.

 ```
 go get github.com/hako/durafmt